web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 Now that you have completed this Hello World sequence, you have interacted with Hedera Smart Contract Service (HSCS).
 There are [other Hello World sequences](./) for Hedera File Service (HFS), and Hedera Token Service (HTS), which you may wish to check out next.

-You may also wish to check out the more detailed [HSCS workshop](https://docs.hedera.com/hedera/tutorials/smart-contracts/hscs-workshop/), which goes into much more depth.
+You may also wish to check out the more detailed [HSCS workshop](https://docs.hedera.com/hedera/tutorials/smart-contracts/hscs-workshop/), which goes into greater depth.

 ***